buds-lab/building-data-genome-project-2/README.md

 |   ├─metadata        <- buildings metadata
 |   ├─ weather        <- weather data
 |   └─ meters
-|       ├─ raw        <- all meter reading datasets, one file for each kind of meter
+|       └─ raw        <- all meter reading datasets, one file for each kind of meter
-|       └─ processed  <- all meters joint in one dataset: hourly and daily
 ├─ notebooks          <- Jupyter notebooks, named after the naming convention └─ figures            <- figures created during exploration of BDG 2.0 Data-set
 ```